jecorrea-cloud/points_app/README.md

 There are three validations to the `Transaction` model:

-- must have a `payer` that is not null
+- must have a `payer` that is not nil
-- must have `points` that is not null
+- must have `points` that is not nil
-- must have `timestamp` that is not null
+- must have `timestamp` that is not nil

 ## Routes